 (c) Permanent relative placement;

 Section 5.
 Return to Parent.
-(1) The cabinet shall recommend to the court that a child in the custody of the cabinet is returned to the parent if the cabinet determines:
+(1) The cabinet shall recommend to the court that a child who has been removed from the child’s home of origin by the court is returned to the parent if the cabinet determines:

 (a) A family has made sufficient progress toward completing the case permanency plan; and